tmtsoftware/esw/docs/src/main/technical/sequence-component-tech.md

 ## Sequence Component Lifecycle

-Sequence Component is implemented as Finite State Machine using Akka Actor as core.
+Sequence Component is implemented as Finite State Machine using Pekko Actor as core.
 The Sequence Component also has a lifecycle, but it is simpler than the Sequencer lifecycle.
 The following figure shows the Sequence Component has two states: `Idle` and `Running`.